ironbar/orangutan/reports/03_Data_Preparation.md

 ### 5. Spatial Reasoning
 >This category tests an agent's ability to understand the spatial affordances of its environment.
 It tests for more complex navigational abilities and also knowledge of some of the simple physics by which the environment operates.

+I guess this could be refering to mazes.
+We can think of different mazes on the arena:
+* typical
+* elevated maze, that requires to stay in the top of the maze to reach the food
+* dead maze, the borders are dead zones
+* harm maze, it's possible to get to the goal with harm but also without it

+All this mazes can get more complicated if some of the paths get harm zones.

+Let's think of other arenas that could require spatial reasoning:
+* Elevated food
+* Hidden food that requires to move boxes to find it

 ### 6. Generalization
->This category includes variations of the environment that may look superficially different to the agent even though the properties and solutions to problems remain the same.
+>This category includes variations of the environment that may look **superficially different** to the agent even though the properties and solutions to problems remain the same.
 These are still all specified by the standard configuration files.

+This could be referring to changing the color of the objects.
+In the description of the objects it says:
+>For simplicity, walls in most test problems will be grey
+>For simplicity, ramps in most test problems will be pink
+>...

+I guess that in generalization tests the colors will be different.

 ### 7. Internal Models
 >This category tests the agent's ability to store internal models of the environment.
 In these tests, the lights may turn off after a while and the agent must remember the layout of the environment to navigate it in the dark.
 Many animals are capable of this behaviour, but have access to more sensory input than our agents.
 Hence, the tests here are fairly simple in nature, designed for agents that must rely on visual input alone.